WebOfTrustInfo/rwot7-toronto/draft-documents/convincing-dad.md

 about a few friends getting doxxed because of similar comments online.
 She is afraid that she might be a target of harassment.

-*The Solution.* Daughter’s social media platform has incorporated many novel features that have evolved out of the self-sovereign ecosystem.
-This enables her to selectively disclose her PII to only people who have received attestations from a select group of friends that she defines.
+*The Solution.* Daughter’s social media platform incorporates many novel features that evolved out of the self-sovereign ecosystem.
+This enables her to selectively disclose her PII only to people who have received attestations from a select group of friends that she defines.
 She immediately activates this feature to better control access to her personal information.

 Your Best Friend is a Content Creator
 -------------------------------------

 Best Friend is working in a non-Western country.
 He’s an entrepreneur who regularly vlogs about the local startup scene.
-Sometimes his comments are opinionated, and this has caused tension with the companies and the local government that supports them.
-His vlogs are posted to the local social media networks, which are also controlled by that government, but his followers are worldwide, including both local and western business leaders.
+Sometimes, his comments are opinionated, which has caused tension with these companies and the local government that supports them.
+His vlogs are posted to the local social media networks, which are also controlled by that government, but his followers are worldwide, including both local and Western business leaders.

 *“I don’t want my followers to lose access to my published work.”*

 *The Problem.* The local social media network has a reputation for following the whims of the local government.
 Sometimes they arbitrarily delete posts that they don’t agree with.
-Best Friend is concerned that when this happens, his followers may now see references and citations to his work, but not be able to access the original posts.
+Best Friend is concerned that when this happens, his followers will see references and citations to his work, but not be able to access the original posts.

 *The Solution.* Best Friend uses his self-sovereign identity to publish all of his videos.
-They’re posted to his datastore, a decentralized file storage system that is accessible through his self-sovereign identity and provably attributable to him.
-Hyperlinked citations and references connect to this original data source, so even if the content on the local social network is removed, anyone looking at a citation or reference can still find the original content and know that he wrote it, even though it’s no longer connected to his social media presence.
+They’re posted to his data store, a decentralized file storage and delivery system that is accessible through his self-sovereign identity and provably attributable to him.
+Hyperlinked citations and references connect to this original data source.Even if the content on the local social network is removed, anyone looking at a citation or reference can still find the original content and know that he wrote it — even though it’s no longer connected to his social media presence.

 *“I’m afraid of losing my followers”*

 *The Problem.* If Best Friend is sufficiently troublesome, the local government might delete his social media account entirely.
-This could cost him all the connections and relationship that he’s built on the social media network.
+This could cost him all the connections and relationships that he’s built on the social media network.

 *The Solution.* Best Friend created his social media account using his self-sovereign identity, fundamentally linking them.
 His western followers tended to do the same, while his local followers only have localized accounts.
 If his local social media account is deleted, he automatically maintains links to everyone with a self-sovereign identity.
-He unfortunately loses access to all of the followers with local accounts, but his self-sovereign identity was available through his social media account and remains available through any citations and references.
+Unfortunately, he loses access to all of the followers with local accounts, but his self-sovereign identity’s decentralized identifier (DID) was available through his social media account and remains available through any citations and references.
 Any local follower could choose to link to his self-sovereign identity with this information.

 *“I don’t want to get arrested for what I write.”*

-*The Problem.* The local government has now decided Best Friend is troublesome and actively targets him for a smear and disinformation campaign, designed to get him arrested.
+*The Problem.* The local government has decided Best Friend is troublesome and actively targets him for a smear and disinformation campaign, designed to get him arrested.
 They do so by publishing portions of his material that are taken out of context with a negative spin.

-*The Solution.* All of Best Friend’s videos are time-stamped, then signed with his self-sovereign identity.
-He can refute the out-of-context statement by showing the full video, proving that its his, and demonstrating its origin.
+*The Solution.* All of Best Friend’s videos are time-stamped and then signed with his self-sovereign identity.
+He can refute the out-of-context statement by showing the full video, proving that it is his, and demonstrating its origin.
 The more reputable news agencies only use signed videos of this sort; though the propaganda network continues using the out-of-context video, no one else replicates it.